Fried Tiramisu Donuts

 Ingredients and substitutes

 - Flour -Bread flour makes light and airy donuts with a soft and chewy texture.
-Of course, you can use all-purpose flour but, if possible, at least use 50% bread and 50% all-purpose.
+Of course, you can use all-purpose flour, but if possible, at least use 50% bread and 50% all-purpose.

 - Nutmeg – There is nutmeg in the pumpkin spice, and yet I love that extra dash of nutmeg as it brings out that flavor of fall beautifully in these donuts.
 Feel free to reduce or omit.

-Tiramisu donuts
+Step-by-step: Tiramisu donuts

 Dough